 What are Cloves?

-Cloves are one of the spices indigenous to Asian countries like Indonesia, India, Pakistan, and even areas of East Africa.
-It is native to the Maluku islands in Indonesia.
-Cloves are a popular flavouring agents used in a variety of ways across the world, particularly in Asia.
-Cloves form the culinary base in a number of different Asian cuisines.
+Clove is a popular spice used in a variety of ways across the world, particularly in Asia.
+It forms a culinary base in a number of different Asian cuisines.

 Bioactive Substances in Cloves

-Certain bioactive compounds have been isolated from clove extracts.
-Some of them include: flavonoids, hexane, methylene chloride, ethanol, thymol, eugenol, and benzene.
-These biochemicals have been reported to possess various properties, including antioxidant, hepato-protective, anti-microbia, and anti-inflammatory properties.
+According to a University of Texas at Austin research study, certain bioactive compounds isolated from clove extracts include flavonoids, hexane, methylene chloride, ethanol, thymol, eugenol, and benzene.
+These biochemicals have been reported to possess antioxidant, hepatoprotective, anti-microbial, and anti-inflammatory properties.

 Health Benefits of Cloves